Arrhythmia is the HCMA topic for March

 A transvenous ICD is a small battery-powered electronic device connected to the heart with wires called “leads.”
 ICDs can shock your heart out of dangerous arrhythmias, especially ventricular tachycardia or fibrillation.
 Some ICDs can act as pacemakers and treat an arrhythmia before it becomes dangerous, thus avoiding a shock.

-subcutaneous ICD (S-ICD) is a newer type of ICD that is implanted under the skin at the side of the chest below the armpit.
+A subcutaneous ICD (S-ICD) is a newer type of ICD that is implanted under the skin at the side of the chest below the armpit.
 It’s designed to prevent sudden cardiac arrest by delivering a shock if it detects a dangerous arrhythmia.
 It can’t act as a pacemaker.

-pacemaker prompts the heart to beat at a regular rate.
+A pacemaker prompts the heart to beat at a regular rate.
 You may need a pacemaker if you have bradycardia or a slow heart rate.
 You might need a pacemaker if you have a heart block – the ventricle’s electrical signal is partly or totally blocked.
 A pacemaker can’t shock you out of a dangerous rhythm.

 Ablation for Arrhythmia

 When medications don’t control arrhythmia, treatment with ablation is sometimes possible.
 This is particularly common for atrial fibrillation (AFIB).
-Two types of ablation are radio-frequency/cryoablation and pulmonary vein isolation
+Two types of ablation are radio-frequency/cryoablation and pulmonary vein isolation.

 Sometimes, ablation can be done for other types of arrhythmias but may not be as effective as those for AFIB.
 If you have myectomy surgery and have AFIB, sometimes a procedure called MAZE is done during surgery to treat the arrhythmia.